LiamCrsd/AES/README.md

 The program allows encryption/decryption of a text (converted using the ascii table) given using a 128-bit key.

+Added :
+- Choice between ECB and CBC cipher mode of operation.
+- Begin of utf-8 (first 256 character)

 Planned :
 - Encryption/decryption for a key of 192/256bits.
 - Choice between ascii and utf-8
-- Different block cipher mode of operation
+- Other block cipher mode of operation

 # Overview